 Jim’s research into the needs of the widowed community started with the reading of two books of almost identical titles.
 The first book, Widow to Widow: How the Bereaved Help Each Other, is authored by Dr. Phyllis R. Silverman, researcher and teacher.
 Dr. Silverman’s research in understanding how the bereaved help each other led to her development of the peer-to-peer model for grief support groups.
 Her books and bio are found at her website: www.phyllisrsilverman.com.

-A second widowed-to-widowed grief support group is now open in Sun City West.
-These support groups are organized through our page on Meetup.com.
+A second widowed-to-widowed grief support group now operates in Sun City West.
+These support groups are organized through our page at Meetup.com.
+Over the years our Meetup group has grown to more than 600 widows and widowers.
 More details on these support groups are available on the Grief Support Groups page of this website.

 Documenting the start of Tempe group was Jim’s next project.
 From deciding on a location, to running a group meeting and dealing with attendees having the wrong intentions for attending, he compiled his experience into a 52-page Starter Kit.
 The Kit includes a Facilitator’s Guide, Frequently Asked Questions, worksheets, marketing materials, sample meeting agenda, and more.
 The Starter Kit is offered free and has been downloaded over 1,000 times from people all over the world wanting to start their own local Widowed-to-Widowed Grief Support Group.

 Jim’s latest initiative is the Widowed Community Financial Blog.
 Years of working with and advising widows, widowers, and surviving partners has provided a wealth of experience and knowledge in this complicated financial arena.
 The blog will regularly provide stories and experiences around the financial aspects of losing a spouse or partner and the transition to managing these financial affairs.